-Occasional Tables that Match Your Guest Seating.
-Match your tables to your guest chars for a collected, well-coordinated appeal.
+Match your tables to your guest chairs for a collected, well-coordinated appeal.
 Glass top tables give off an especially sleek and simple look, delivering the functionality of coffee and end tables without the bulky design elements that many traditional options tend to feature.

-Statement Reception Desk.
-Because it’s likely to be the first thing visitors see when they enter your office, the reception desk should be the statement piece of your waiting room.
-Choose something that’s large enough for staff to work at comfortably, but make sure it’s proportionately sized to fit into the space you have in your lobby.
-Additionally, you should take care to select a desk with a transaction counter that will make it easy for guests to fill out paperwork while standing.
-You may also want to consider reception desks with attachable ADA compliant surfaces that can accommodate users in wheelchairs.
+Because it’s likely the first thing visitors see when they enter your office, the reception desk should be the statement piece of your waiting room.
+Choose something large enough for staff to work comfortably, but make sure it’s proportionately sized to fit the space in your lobby.
+Additionally, you should select a desk with a transaction counter that will make it easy for guests to fill out paperwork while standing.
+You may also want to consider reception desks with ADA-compliant surfaces that can accommodate users in wheelchairs.

-Simple Artwork.
-Blank walls don’t make much of an impression, so be sure to dress them up in just the right way.
+Blank walls don’t make much of an impression, so dress them up in just the right way.
 Remember, less is more.
 You’ll want to make sure not to go overboard with your décor choices.
-Try adding framed or canvas artwork in a neutral color palette, or select a minimal color palette featuring only one or two colors.
+Try adding framed or canvas artwork in a neutral or minimal color palette.

-An Elegant Floor Lamp.
 Even the most beautiful room is nothing without good lighting.
 Illuminate your reception area with a chrome or satin nickel floor lamp to light up the space.
-For a well-coordinated look, you can even use matching table lamps in the room.
+You can even use matching table lamps in the room for a well-coordinated look.

-Cozy Accent Pillows.
 Adding pillows to the space will make your reception area feel a little more like home, which is often a welcoming feature for guests.
-This is also an excellent area in which to bring in some color, which you may want to match to your wall art if possible.
+This is also an excellent opportunity to bring in some color, which you may want to match to your wall art if possible.